soroush/graphicsmagick/www/INSTALL-unix.rst

   PerlMagick builds may not be fully successful (at least for executing the test suite) for Perl versions newer than 5.8.8.

+  As a convenience, the Makefile targets 'perl-build', 'install-exec-perl', and 'perl-check' are provided.
+In order to assure that library dependencies and search paths are correct, it is necessary to first install GraphicsMagick via 'make install', then build PerlMagick using 'make perl-build', then install PerlMagick using 'sudo make install-exec-perl', and then 'make perl-check' to make sure that it actually works.

 --with-perl-options

   The PerlMagick module is normally installed using the Perl